bridgecrewio/checkov-jetbrains-ide/README.md

 ### Configuration

-* Sign up to a Bridgecrew Community account [here](https://bridgecrew.cloud/).
-If you already have an account, sign in and go to the next step.

-* From [Integrations](https://www.bridgecrew.cloud/integrations/api-token), select **API Token** and copy the API key.
+* In Prisma Cloud, go to Settings > Access Control > Add > Access Key and copy the keys.
-* In Jetbrains, enter your API Token in the Checkov plugin settings page under tools.
+* In Jetbrains, enter your API endpoint and keys in the Checkov plugin settings page under tools.
 * Using a custom CA certificate is possible.
 If needed, set the path to the certificate file in the Checkov plugin settings page.

 ### Usage